Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 However, redoing the challenge for this writeup I simply put the ciphertext into the Vigenere decoder with the custome alphabet and hit `automatic decryption` and the following was my result:

 ```
 TRiple point security is the Flag9 To find more information about the company0 internships0 and other opportunities visit the triple Point security .a0ol1a 9p z.z3nqssf9oylhnrofolh4237nw
 ```
-I believe this was likely the intended solution (or a 'better' solution) as it showed the following with a key of `HOKIE` (Virginia Tech's mascot)
+I believe this was likely the intended solution (or a 'better' solution) as it showed the following with a key of `HOKIE` (Virginia Tech's mascot):

 ![image](https://user-images.githubusercontent.com/101006959/232649570-ba1e813a-3e36-4fb2-a6c7-a6fdab058d52.png)